 This has become a popularly requested procedure worldwide in recent years.

-However, we DO NOT offer this procedure because of the higher risk of serious, potentially fatal complications made possible by the vascular anatomy of the buttocks.
+However, we DO NOT offer this procedure because of the high risk of serious, potentially fatal complications made possible by the intricate vascular anatomy of the buttocks.

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.